Past research projects

-FRAME has conducted many studies examining the use of animals in laboratory research and searching for alternatives to animal experiments.
-We study published work to investigate why animals are currently used in laboratory research and to determine how the Three Rs can be implemented.
+FRAME has conducted many studies examining the use of animals in laboratory research and investigating the Three Rs can be implemented.
 Our findings are promoted in many ways, including through representation on national and international expert committees, many of which were formed by FRAME to address specific scientific questions.
-Some of our current research programmes are summarised below.
+Here are some past projects:

 Alternative In Vivo Models

 FRAME calls for an end to the use of primates in research and testing.
-To facilitate this scientists at FRAME investigate the reliability of primate models and justifications for their use, and examine the feasibility of replacing them with alternative methods now and in the future.
-Projects include; a report on replacing primate malaria models, a submission to a EC opinion on the need for primates in research and testing and an ongoing PhD examining primate use in various fields of research.
-This poster explains more.
+FRAME has investigated the reliability of primate models and justifications for their use, and examined the feasibility of replacing them with alternative methods now and in the future.
+Projects included; a report on replacing primate malaria models, a submission to a EC opinion on the need for primates in research and testing and an ongoing PhD examining primate use in various fields of research.

-FRAME is examining the relative merits of rational design and alternative strategies for immunotoxicity testing with reference to outcomes of preclinical and clinical studies of biopharmaceuticals.
+FRAME has examined merits of rational design and alternative strategies for immunotoxicity testing with reference to outcomes of preclinical and clinical studies of biopharmaceuticals.
 More than 150 protein biopharmaceuticals are currently approved for clinical use.
-These products can exhibit forms of immunotoxicity that are revealed during clinical studies.
-Few existing animal studies are able to predict outcomes in a way that is useful for estimating risk for entire patient populations for a specific, and often unique, product.
+Few animal studies are able to predict potential outcomes in a way that is useful for estimating risk for entire patient populations.

-The use of genetically modified animals is one of the fastest growing areas of animal experimentation.
-FRAME is concerned about this because many suffer deformities and diseases as a result of the production techniques as well as having the pain and distress of the disease they have been designed to exhibit.
+FRAME is concerned about the use of genetically modified because many suffer deformities and diseases as a result of the production techniques as well as having the pain and distress of the disease they have been designed to exhibit.
 FRAME has been actively involved in addressing transgenic animal welfare and the validity of their use as models of human diseases.

 Models of Psychiatric Diseases